x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-users.md

 - The external email address is renevaldes@fabrikam.com.

-- The logon name is renev@contoso.onmicrosoft.com.
+- The sign in name is renev@contoso.onmicrosoft.com.

 - The password is Pa$$word1.